Back to projects

 • City-level data retrieval using geospatial lookup and weather-station data.

-• Multi-target 7-day forecasting from a 30-day historical window.
+• Custom-trained multi-target 7-day forecasting from a 60-day historical window.

 • Feature engineering for time, trend, missing values, weather risk, and derived weather indicators.

-• TensorFlow/Keras model artifact stored with supporting MLflow metadata.
+• TensorFlow/Keras model artifact stored with supporting MLflow metadata and evaluation outputs.

-• Streamlit product interface with forecast table, summary generation, and usage logging.
+• Live product interface with forecast table, summary generation, and usage logging.

 • Terraform resources for Google Cloud Storage and BigQuery foundations.